getsentry/sentry-heroku/README.rst

 sentry-heroku
 =============

-A Sentry extension which integrates with Heroku release tracking.
+An extension for Sentry which adds release tracking via Heroku.

 Install
 -------